 Needham Issues a Hold Rating on iRobot (IRBT)

-In a report released today, James Ricchiuti from Needham assigned a Hold rating to iRobot (IRBT).
-The company’s shares closed last Thursday at $51.18.
+Needham analyst James Ricchiuti assigned a Hold rating to iRobot (IRBT) today.
+The company’s shares closed last Wednesday at $60.10.

 iRobot has an analyst consensus of Hold, with a price target consensus of $48.40.